 - Sociology of deviance and problems

-- Social and cultural aspects of rural life
+- Social and cultural aspects of urban and rural life

 - Advanced insight into group behavior and dynamics